racerxdl/piuio_clone/README.md

 Connect the board to your pc with the USB of the circuit
 Connect the cables to your DDR Cabinet
 Enjoy!!

-BUG: at the moment the system hang sometimes for unknown reasons and it resets; if someone can figure out why it would be very helpful
 The program doesn't run on Arduino Pro Mini: it keeps disconnecting and reconnecting but i don't know why.